RaptaG/Modlist/README.md

 - Blur is **incompatible** with OptiFine Shaders
 - Chat Up **works** on all Minecraft versions
 - The link for Dynamic Surroundings is a fork that provides support for 1.18.2<br />(Official links: **[CurseForge](https://www.curseforge.com/minecraft/mc-mods/dynamic-surroundings-fabric-edition/files) | [Modrinth](https://modrinth.com/mod/dynamicsurroundingsfabric/versions) | [GitHub](https://github.com/OreCruncher/DynamicSurroundingsFabric)**)
-- Using the Freelook mod may kick/ban you in some servers (eg. Hypixel)
+- Using the Freelook mod in some servers may get you kicked/banned (eg. Hypixel)
+- Precise Block Placing **is not** a cheat mod, the accurate placement takes places **only** on specific cases.<br />You can't eg. godbridge by just holding down the Right Click button with this mod.